Franjcf/hybridPorousInterFoam/README.rst

 Case Template

     - A basic template that includes all the neccesary files to run a succesfull simulation.
-We labeled each parameter within the "constant/transportProperties" file to make it easier to understand
+Each variable within the "0/" directory and the "constant/transportProperties" file is labeled to make it easier to understand

 ----------------------------------------------------------------------------